-Additional financial assistance may be obtained by filling out a confidential request for financial aid form.
+Additional financial assistance may be awarded by filling out a confidential request for financial aid form.
 This application must be complete and must have a copy of the applicant’s most recent income tax return page showing the adjusted gross income.
 The Finance Committee will review the applications.
-Assistance will be granted according to a formula based upon a person’s need and the amount of funds that the academy has available.
-This is why any request for financial assistance should be received by June 15 when funds will first be distributed.
+Scholarships will be awarded according to a formula based upon a person’s need and the amount of funds that the academy has available.
+This is why any request for a work scholarship should be received by June 15 when funds will first be distributed.
 When all funds are distributed there will be no more available except for a limited amount for new students making late applications.
-Parents will be informed of the award granted by the Financial Aid Committee in July, so pre-registration may be completed before students leave for summer vacation.
+Parents will be informed of the award granted by the Financial Aid Committee in July.

-Failure to keep an account current may result in the loss of future Financial Aid disbursement.
+Failure to keep an account current may result in the loss of future work scholarship disbursement.

 *Salaried Seventh-day Adventist employees are not eligible to receive two or three-way plan assistance or additional financial aid from BMA.